ygchoi0521/tract/README.md

     * row major or col major (one stride is 1)
     * two arbitrary stides
     * top value plus row offset (as the current direct conv)

+## Onnx

+* convert LSTM and GRU to scan
+* address the dynamic tensors issue

+## Tensorflow

+* Convert LSTM to scan (the deepspeech form)

+## Core improvements

+* draft a uniform, typed, declutterred operator set (and type it ?)
+* Consecutive reshaping must go
+* noop reshaping must go